 My rate: ♥♥♥♥♥

-This book provides an excellent education on brain, the physical brain; mind, the abstract part of it; and how they are connected to our reality (i.e. what we experience).
-The book is divided in three parts, and the first one is a deep well of extraordinary explanations.
+This book provides an excellent education on the brain, the physical brain; the mind, the abstract part of it; and how they are connected to our reality (i.e. what we experience).
+The book is divided into three parts, and the first one is a deep well of extraordinary explanations.

-I skimmed the meditation process he recommends on part three, for I have my own system in place and it works well for me.
-However, for beginners or for those people who have already tried to meditate and haven’t succeeded yet, I strongly recommend experimenting with Dispenza’s approach.
+Meditation is of great value in the whole process, however, I skimmed through the meditation process he recommends on part three, for I have my own system in place and it works well for me.
+For beginners, though, or for those people who have already tried to meditate and haven’t succeeded yet, I strongly recommend experimenting with Dispenza’s approach.
 I did purchase the MP3 files with his guided meditations (it’s optional), and they are very good.

 This book can be a gem for those who want to understand the intricacies of existing and creating different realities from a quantum perspective.